 Safety -- The safety booklet on the other end of this link gives examples of all the hazards in a Com Tech classroom.
 Mostly we are concerned about electrical, tripping and computer safety.
-There will be a short quiz in the first day of the second month of the class.
+There will be a short quiz in a couple of weeks.

 For your safety quiz, open the safety booklet and learn, peruse, read, review, remember, and study the following pages:

 5. Batteries p 29